30% OFF Tempcover fee in our app

 Without road experience, insurers will always increase the cost of provisional insurance.
 To get cheap learner driver insurance, you will first need to choose the right type of insurance:

-Temporary learner driver insurance – The ideal option for learner drivers who want something more flexible and don’t want the huge expense of an annual policy.
-If you only practice on weekends, insurance for one day, or weekend insurance is likely to be the best option.
-If your test is in a week or a month, getting just one weeks insurance or one month’s learner insurance will be more cost-effective than an annual policy.
+Learner driver insurance – The ideal option for learner drivers who want something more flexible and don’t want the huge expense of an annual policy.
+If you only practice on weekends, learner insurance for one day, or weekend insurance is likely to be the best option.
+If your test is in a week or a month, getting just one week’s insurance or one month’s learner insurance will be more cost-effective than an annual policy.

-With temporary learner driver insurance, there are no long-term commitments, so if you pass your driving tester sooner than expected, you aren’t left tied into a contract.
+With temporary learner driver insurance, there are no long-term commitments, so if you pass your driving test sooner than expected, you aren’t left tied into a contract.

 Become a named driver – Being a named driver on your parents or other family members’ policy can be a better option if you’re planning on learning for a long time or aren’t sure exactly when you’ll be practising.
 However, there are a few drawbacks, including the risk to the vehicle owner’s No Claims Discount and the likelihood that the cost of their insurance will go up to cover you.